5 Basic Content Curation Types Every Marketer Needs

 Due to the nature of epic content, marketers automatically think massive creation efforts must be original –BUT that’s not necessarily true.

 - Create ebooks, presentations, and/or white papers.
 These BIG content formats include sections written by a variety of people, the definition of curated content.
 Lee Odden has perfected this approach for promoting major events.
+Check out these 10 steps for the secret sauce for epic curated content.

 - Coordinate conferences and/or live events.
 These events include different sessions and speakers focused on a specific topic.
 Panels are a type of live event that curates different points of view.
 In addition to live and virtual events, the content can be used for recorded offerings or articles.
 (BTW–You can meet me at Content Marketing World in September!)